DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Experiments

-\paragraph{Comparison with SMT} SMT \cite{He2024SparseMI} proposes to select most important sub-matrices in pretrained weights based on magnitudes of gradients and then only fine-tune these sub-matrices.
+\paragraph{Models and Datasets} Commonsense reasoning 170k includes eight benchmark datasets: BoolQ \citep{clark2019boolq}, PIQA \citep{bisk2020piqa}, SocialIQA \citep{sap2019socialiqa}, HellaSwag \citep{zellers2019hellaswag}, WinoGrande \citep{sakaguchi2021winogrande}, ARC-Easy, ARC-Challenge \citep{clark2018think}, and OpenBookQA \citep{mihaylov2018can}.
+Each task is framed as a multiple-choice problem.
+We fine-tune the Llama2-7B, Llama3-8B, and Llama-13B models on the combined training data from all eight tasks, and report accuracy on the test set of each task individually. \paragraph{Results} The results on Commonsense reasoning tasks are shown in Table \ref{tab:commonFP16}.
+We compare DiaBlo with existing methods, including DoRA \citep{DoRA}, Pissa \citep{Meng2024PiSSAPS}, MiLoRA \citep{Wang2024MiLoRAHM}, and SMT \citep{He2024SparseMI}.
+DiaBlo consistently outperforms existing PEFT baselines on commonsense reasoning tasks using Llama2-7B, Llama3-8B, and Llama-13B models in \texttt{FP16} precision.
+For Llama2-7B, DiaBlo achieves the highest average score of 83.5\% while using only \textbf{0.52\%} trainable parameters.
+For Llama3-8B, DiaBlo with $N=64$ achieves the best overall average score of 87.3\%.
+For the larger Llama-13B model, DiaBlo again demonstrates superior performance with a score of 84.9\%, significantly outperforming strong baselines.
+The findings demonstrate DiaBlo is an efficient, scalable, and effective fine-tuning strategy. \paragraph{Comparison with SMT} SMT \citep{He2024SparseMI} proposes to select most important sub-matrices in pretrained weights based on magnitudes of gradients and then only fine-tune these sub-matrices.
 In contrast, DiaBlo directly selects diagonal blocks from the pretrained weights, offering a simpler and more implementation-friendly approach.
 The experiments further demonstrate that fine-tuning diagonal blocks provide even better results.
 As shown in Table~\ref{tab:commonFP16}, DiaBlo achieves an average score of 83.5\% on Llama2-7B, significantly outperforming SMT’s 81.8\% while using a less number of trainable parameters.
 Even when SMT increases its trainable parameter to 4.91\% to achieve its best result, DiaBlo, with only 0.52\% trainable parameters, still attains better performance.
 A similar trend holds for Llama3-8B, where DiaBlo outperforms SMT even when SMT uses considerably more trainable parameters.
 These results demonstrate that fine-tuning only the diagonal blocks of pretrained weights is not only highly efficient but also sufficient to achieve strong performance.